What is the purpose of a brand workshop?

 What should be included in a brand strategy workshop agenda?

 Your agenda will form a framework for the day so that both you and your attendees know how the workshop will pan out.
 Outline what you will cover in the workshop, when, and what attendees will walk away with.
-Start with general house-keeping (names, introductions, explain how the workshop will work), then move onto general principles and frameworks of brand strategy (with examples!), outline each activity, and then save time for a round-up at the end of the workshop summarising outcomes and next steps.
+Start with general house-keeping (names, introductions, explain how the workshop will work), then move onto general principles and frameworks of brand strategy (with example case studies!), outline each activity, and then save time for a round-up at the end of the workshop summarising outcomes and next steps.

-Are you wondering what activities are typically included in a brand strategy workshop?
-Here are some simple ideas.
 For each activity, start with a real-world brand example so that attendees can see a successful strategy in action.
 Good points to focus activities on are:

 - Brand purpose and vision (an example, then an activity where attendees distil their own brand purpose)